priyakrishnan-de/data-eng/README.md

 _postgres_conn_test.py_ - uses Airflow connection ID
 _postgres_local_test.py_ - Directly includes credentials, instead of IP - host.docker.internal is mentioned

 Step 3.
 Airflow - DAG created to continously produce Ad clicks & searches ie "trainsearchstream" table with objecttype/isclick logic followed.
-This inserts records in batches of 10 every 2 minutes when DAG is active.
+This inserts records in batches of 10 when DAG is active as per DAG schedule interval.

 _producer-simulate.py_

 Step 4.
 Airflow - DAG to continously extract data created in "trainsearchstream" since the last run ie simulated data/delta alone is extracted.
-This is done by having an extract marker table where the last extracted id is stored.
-For the first run, one record was inserted in this table with max(id) from trainsearchstream before new simulated data was inserted.
+This is done by having an csv extract marker table where the last extracted id is stored.
-Data is extracted in CSV file with timestamp and file is stored in "tmp/csv_timestamp.csv" within the Airflow worker docker conatiner.
+Data is extracted in CSV file with timestamp and file is stored in "tmp/csv_timestamp.csv" within the Airflow worker docker container.

 _consumer-extract-lastrun.py_